 - MY FORENSIC LABDOCK WORKS GREAT WITH SATA DRIVES BUT I AM HAVING COMPATIBILITY ISSUES WITH IDE/PATA DRIVES.
 WHAT SHOULD I DO?

 - First, check to make sure the SATA data/power connector is unplugged from the SATA output port.
 IDE/ PATA drives cannot be recognized if a SATA connection is made with the SATA output.
 Next, check to make sure the 4-pin legacy Molex power cable is plugged into the IDE/PATA drive.
 If the power and host connection are securely attached to the drive, then the IDE cable may be faulty.
 Contact Technical Support for further instructions.

 - HOW SHOULD I SET MY IDE/PATA HARD DRIVE JUMPER SETTINGS?

 - Try the “Master” configuration on your hard drive first.
-Some hard drives have two different “Master” settings one for when there is a secondary “slave” drive present and one for when there is no slave drive 9 Protecting Your Digital AssetsTM Forensic U5 User Manual present.
+Some hard drives have two different “Master” settings one for when there are a secondary “slave” drive present and one for when there is no slave drive 9 Protecting Your Digital AssetsTM Forensic U5 User Manual present.
 Choose the setting with no slave present.
 There may be some drives that will not work with either of these settings.
-The next choice is “Cable Select”.
+The next choice is the “Cable Select”.
 If this does not work, try using no jumpers.
 If you’re unsure how to change the jumper configuration, check the manual that came: with your hard drive or the manufacturer’s website.
 Some drives also have the information printed on the label.